 Congratulations to Kurt and Renee Knutson & First Congregational Church

 For the first time in Soak it Up!
-Award history, we are honoring both a commercial AND a residential property in one year.
+Award history, we are honoring both a commercial AND a residential property.
 Our two 2020 award recipients resolved persistent water issues on their land, minimized runoff to keep polluted water out of rivers and lakes around us, and went above and beyond to add natural beauty and create new habitat for pollinators.

 Kurt & Renee Knutson are truly inspiring.
 After years watching a river of runoff flow through their yard and listening to neighbors complain about water in basements, Kurt and Renee took action.
-They purchased a flat, barren piece of land in the middle of their neighborhood and turned it into a park-like setting that absorbs rain and snowmelt naturally.
+In 2017, they purchased a flat, barren piece of land in the middle of their neighborhood and began to turn it into a sustainable oasis that absorbs runoff naturally.

 “We were wowed by the change in the property and the final results,” said Renee.
 “It was exciting to see the field morph from a flat, uncared for space to a beautiful, thoughtful “green” space with dimension.”

-What started as a project to control runoff and create an area where the dogs can run became a naturalized, multi-acre property with three rain gardens, multiple berms and swales, hundreds of native plants, natural rock features and dry creek beds.
+What started as a project to control runoff and create an area where the dogs can run, became a naturalized property with three rain gardens, multiple berms and swales, hundreds of native plants, natural rock features and dry creek beds.

 The stream of stormwater runoff that once flowed through the Knutson’s yard is gone.
 Water in neighboring basements is no longer an issue.
-And during the project they were inspired to add geothermal and solar energy to their property to further reduce their environmental footprint.
+They also upped their commitment and added solar panels to the property to further reduce their environmental footprint.